camerahub/camerahub/docs/API.md

 # API

 CameraHub has a simple RESTful API to allow integrations with other apps.
 It is implemented with [Django REST framework](https://www.django-rest-framework.org/).
 At the moment it is not comprehensive and endpoints are added as required.
+Example queries here are executed with [httpie](https://httpie.io/).

 ## Endpoints